 The 2021 Season of The Lost Colony offers a refreshed production of Paul Green's original symphonic drama.
 Set on the soundfront on Roanoke Island, enjoy this 84 year-old musical under the stars.
 Become immersed in the story of the discovery of a new world with newly enhanced musical and theatrical direction and dynamically stunning choreography.
 Witness the pageantry of Queen Elizabeth I and her court and celebrate the birth of Virginia Dare, the first English child born in America all while preserving the historical importance of America's oldest mystery.
 An Outer Banks experience not to be missed!

-In July of 1587, 117 English men, women, and children came ashore on Roanoke Island with the commission from Queen Elizabeth I to establish a permanent English settlement in the New World.
-Just three years later in 1590, when English ships returned to bring supplies to the settlement, they found the island deserted with no sign of the colonists except the single word, “CROATOAN,” carved into the surface of an abandoned structure and the letters, “CRO,” scratched into the bark of a tree.
+In 1587, 117 English men, women and children came ashore on Roanoke Island to establish a permanent English settlement in the New World.
+Just three years later in 1590, when English ships returned to bring supplies, they found the island deserted with no sign of the colonists.
 After nearly 450 years, the mystery of what happened to the colonists remains unsolved.

-3rd Annual Lost Colony Wine & Culinary Festival
+4th Annual Lost Colony Wine, Beer & Culinary Festival

 Ticket Office: (252) 473-6000